INS Tabar: Operations near the Horn of Africa

 On 11 November 2008, INS Tabar was called into action to fight off a pirate attack on an Indian ship, the 38,265-tonne bulk carrier owned by the Mumbai-based Great Eastern Shipping Company Jag Arnav, and a Saudi-registered vessel, MV Timaha.
 Both ships had crossed the Suez Canal when they were attacked by pirates who surrounded the vessel in small boats.
 An Indian navy spokesman said there were no casualties in the operation.
 "Both the ships had crossed the Suez Canal and were a short distance away from Aden when the Saudi vessel was attacked by these boats, each carrying up to five pirates each.
 Our frigate patrolling the area responded to a distress call by "MV Timaha" and sent an attack helicopter carrying commandos which opened fire while the pirates were making repeated attempts to board the Saudi ship.
 While all this was on, the Indian cargo ship was attacked within the next 30 minutes."
 As Jag Arnav was about 25 nmi away it gave a distress call.
 A Chetak helicopter, carrying a team of MARCOS (Indian Navy Marine Commandos) personnel, was sent to the location of MV Jag Arnav.
 After the ensuing battle, the team successfully thwarted the hijack attempt.
 The incident took place 60 nmi from the coast of Somalia.

 From 2 to 19 November, Indian naval operations in the area, led by INS Tabar, successfully escorted approximately 35 ships, including many non-Indian flagged vessels, safely during their transit through these pirate-infested waters.
+She sank the hijacked fishing vessel FV Ekawat Nava 5 after being fired upon by pirates.